 I was in love with my pretty lilac and grey backpack when I first started out, but quick enough many people find that carrying their home is actually quite a hassle.
 From stopping thieves to dealing with its sheer weight, you wouldn’t be wrong to think that backpacking would be much more fun without the backpack.

 Solution: Pack light, pack light, pack light.
 Anything more than a 65-liter pack is going to kill you, especially if you’re not a seasoned backpacker/camper/hiker.
-More weight makes it more likely you’ll stay in places for longer, not wanting to pick up your bag.
-For true light packing, buy a backpack that can be carried on and make that the one you use – you can’t overpack when you bag isn’t big enough!
+More weight makes it more likely you’ll stay in places for longer too, because you won’t want to pick up your bag.
+For true light packing, buy a backpack that can be carried on and don’t buy another – you can’t overpack when your one and only bag isn’t big enough!

 15. Having the same conversation over and over

 Where are you from?
 How long have you been traveling?
 How long have you got left?
 Where have you been?
 Where are you going?
 Where was your favorite place?
-And, if you’re still chatting after answering all of those: what is your name?
+And, if you’re still chatting after answering all of those: what’s your name again?

 My worst experience: The further into my trip, the worse these conversations became.
 The list of places I’d visited grew longer, it became harder to choose a favorite place, and the amount of time I had left traveling grew shorter and shorter and it kind of stressed me out to talk about it.

-Solution: Have a reality check.
-Would you rather be answering these questions: what do you do for a living, what’s the subject of your thesis, what’s your five year plan, and what do you think of the economic situation at some sort of networking event?
+Solution: Give yourself a reality check.
+Would you rather be answering questions like: what do you do for a living, what’s the subject of your thesis, what’s your five year plan, and what do you think of the economic situation at some sort of networking event?
 Suddenly listing your best beach for the 46th time doesn’t seem so bad.